 Information for general practitioners

-What is an anal Pap test?
+What is an anal swab test?

 The anal Pap test is a method for screening for anal cancer and precancerous lesions.
 It essentially uses the same techniques as those of cervical screening.